 Osceola is a very small town located in the state of Indiana.
 With a population of 2,477 people and two constituent neighborhoods, Osceola is the 184th largest community in Indiana.

-Osceola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Osceola is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Osceola who work in office and administrative support (14.75%), sales jobs (10.64%), and management occupations (7.22%).
+Unlike some towns, Osceola isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Osceola are a mix of both white- and blue-collar jobs.
+Overall, Osceola is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Osceola who work in office and administrative support (15.53%), sales jobs (12.00%), and healthcare (7.37%).

-Because of many things, Osceola is a great place for families with children to consider.
-First of all, many other families with children live here, making Osceola a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Osceola has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Osceola is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Osceola’s overall crime rate is lower than average for the country.

-The citizens of Osceola are slightly less educated than the national average of 21.84% for the average city or town: 13.16% of adults in Osceola have a bachelor's degree or advanced degree
+The percentage of adults in Osceola who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Osceola have a bachelor's degree or advanced degree.